aptos-foundation/AIPs/aips/aip-86.md

 ### Suggested deployment timeline

-This is already deployed on devnet.
+This is already deployed and enabled on `devnet` and `testnet`.

-Enabled on testnet in the v1.12 release.

-Enabled on mainnet in the v1.14 release.
+It will be enabled on mainnet in the v1.16 release.

 ## Open Questions (Optional)